SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/2_Features_Reference.md

 ### Endpoints

 **OpenAI-compatible:**
-- `POST /v1/chat/completions` -- Chat completions (structured messages array).
+- `POST /v1/chat/completions`: Chat completions (structured messages array).
 Primary endpoint.
-- `POST /v1/completions` -- Legacy text completions (single prompt string).
+- `POST /v1/completions`: Legacy text completions (single prompt string).
-- `GET /v1/models` -- List available workflows as "models."
+- `GET /v1/models`: List available workflows as "models."

 **Ollama-compatible:**
-- `POST /api/chat` -- Chat completions.
+- `POST /api/chat`: Chat completions.
-- `POST /api/generate` -- Text completions.
+- `POST /api/generate`: Text completions.
-- `GET /api/tags` -- List available models.
+- `GET /api/tags`: List available models.
-- `DELETE /api/chat`, `DELETE /api/generate` -- Cancel in-progress request with `{"request_id": "..."}`.
+- `DELETE /api/chat`, `DELETE /api/generate`: Cancel in-progress request with `{"request_id": "..."}`.

 All POST endpoints support cancellation via client disconnection (close the HTTP connection).
+Disconnection cancels the backend generation and frees the request's slot, covering both mid-stream and pre-response (before the first token) disconnects.

+### Idempotent Retries

+The OpenAI completion endpoints (`/v1/chat/completions`, `/v1/completions`) honor an optional `X-Idempotency-Key` header (opaque string, <= 128 chars, case-insensitive).
+Send the same value across all retries of one logical request; use a fresh value per new request.
+When a key arrives that is still in flight, WilmerAI cancels the abandoned original and serves the new request fresh, so a retry never double-generates on the backend.
+Retry only on failures that happen before the response starts.
+Header absent = legacy behavior.
+Keys are process-local (not persisted across restarts).

 ### Streaming